Sapa, Vietnam Guide

 Sapa Stone Church

-A beautiful example of French colonial architecture in the heart of Sapa.
-Visit this historic church to admire its design and learn about its role in the town's history.
-It's a popular spot for photos and a central landmark in Sapa town.
-Attend a service to experience the local culture.
+A beautiful example of French colonial architecture, the Sapa Stone Church stands as a historical landmark in the heart of Sapa town.
+Visit the church to admire its architecture, learn about its history, and experience the atmosphere of this iconic building.
+It's a great place for photos and a central meeting point.

 Dragon Clouds Glass Bridge